Growth Metrics

 Pepsico (PEP) has disclosed Non-Current Debt for 17 consecutive years, with $42.3 billion as the latest value for Q4 2025.

-• Non-Current Debt was $42.3 billion for Q4 2025 at Pepsico, down from $44.1 billion in the prior quarter.
+• Non-Current Debt for Q4 2025 was $42.3 billion at Pepsico, down from $44.1 billion in the prior quarter.

-• In the past five years, Non-Current Debt ranged from a high of $44.1 billion in Q3 2025 to a low of $33.2 billion in Q2 2022.
+• The five-year high for Non-Current Debt was $44.1 billion in Q3 2025, with the low at $33.2 billion in Q2 2022.

-• Peak YoY movement for Non-Current Debt: fell 12.59% in 2022, then grew 14.61% in 2025.
+• The sharpest move saw Non-Current Debt dropped 12.59% in 2022, then increased 14.61% in 2025.

-• Pepsico's Non-Current Debt stood at $36.0 billion in 2021, then dropped by 1.02% to $35.7 billion in 2022, then rose by 5.44% to $37.6 billion in 2023, then dropped by 0.99% to $37.2 billion in 2024, then rose by 13.69% to $42.3 billion in 2025.
+• Over 5 years, Non-Current Debt stood at $36.0 billion in 2021, then decreased by 1.02% to $35.7 billion in 2022, then grew by 5.44% to $37.6 billion in 2023, then decreased by 0.99% to $37.2 billion in 2024, then grew by 13.69% to $42.3 billion in 2025.